mozilla/kitsune/docs/tests.rst

 Running the Test Suite
 ======================

-If you followed the steps in :ref:`the installation docs
+If you followed the steps in :any:`the installation docs
-<hacking-howto-chapter>`, then you should be all set setup-wise.
+<hacking_howto>`, then you should be all set setup-wise.

 To run the tests, you need to do::